eihmels/php-xdebug-docker/readme.md

-# PHP CLI Container for Development with xdebug in it
+# PHP CLI Container for Development with Extentions in it

 based on https://hub.docker.com/_/php

+run php -m to see what extentions are there

 ## PHP8.0